 Home to Jean Ferrat, the town still hosts many artists.

 The view extends to infinity on the sides of the valleys of oak, beech and chestnut trees, some so old they have known the patron St. Roch's village (born about 1350 in Montpellier), revered by pilgrims on 16 August in a chapel in the woods north of the village.

-The "street of a hundred sculptures" of lava stone designed by the painter Jean Saussac (sculpted heads embedded in the walls).
+The "alley of a hundred sculptures" lava stone imagined by the painter Jean Saussac (sculpted heads embedded in the walls).

-From the village you go down to the Volane as you cross the bridge of the oil, which can be seen:
+From the village we descend to the Volane as you cross the bridge of oil, which can be seen:

-The cliff of Auch Curradou (climbing to the initiated);
+The cliff Auches of Curradou (climbing for insiders);